BBN-Q/libaps2/doc/api-reference.rst

 High-level methods
 ------------------

-`int init()`

-	Initializes the libaps2 driver.
-You must call this method after loading the libaps2 DLL into memory before the other methods will work.

 `int enumerate_devices()`

-	Called automatically by `init()`, this method sends out a broadcast packet to find all APS2's on the local subnet.
-You may want to manually call this method if an APS2 has been (dis)connected from the network.
+	This method sends out a broadcast packet to find all APS2's on the local subnet.
 Follow this up with a call to `get_deviceSerials()` to get a list of APS2 IP addresses.
 Returns an APS_STATUS value.

 `int get_numDevices()`

-	This method will return the number of APS2's found on the local subnet in the last enumeration attempt.
+	This method will return the number of APS2's found on the local subnet in the last call to `enumerate_devices()`.

 `void get_deviceSerials(const char ** deviceIPs)`

 	Populates `deviceIPs[]` with C strings of APS2 IP addresses.
 The caller is responsible for sizing deviceIPs appropriately.
 For example, in C++::

+		enumerate_devices();
 		int numDevices = get_numDevices();
 		const char ** serialBuffer = new const char*[numDevices];
 		get_deviceSerials(serialBuffer);